Stuyvesant Town–Peter Cooper Village: Health

 As of 2018, preterm births and births to teenage mothers in Stuyvesant Town and East Midtown are lower than the city average.
 In Stuyvesant Town and East Midtown, there were 78 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 1.5 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide), though the teenage birth rate was based on a small sample size.
 Stuyvesant Town and East Midtown have a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 3%, less than the citywide rate of 12%, though this was based on a small sample size.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Stuyvesant Town and East Midtown is 0.0102 mg/m3, more than the city average.
 Twelve percent of Stuyvesant Town and East Midtown residents are smokers, which is less than the city average among residents of 14%.
 In Stuyvesant Town and East Midtown, 10% of residents are obese, 5% are diabetic, and 18% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 7% of children are obese, compared to the citywide average of 20%.

 Ninety-one percent of residents eat some fruits and vegetables every day, which is higher than the city's average of 87%.
 In 2018, 90% of residents described their health as "good", "very good", or "excellent", more than the city's average of 78%.
 For every supermarket in Stuyvesant Town and East Midtown, there are seven bodegas.

-Beth Israel Medical Center is located in Stuyvesant Town.
-In addition, the Bellevue Hospital Center and NYU Langone Medical Center are located in Kips Bay.
+Beth Israel Medical Center (closed 2025) was located in Stuyvesant Town.
+The Bellevue Hospital Center and NYU Langone Medical Center are located in Kips Bay.